TimotheePremat/PhD/Metrical Analysis/BFM/roland.md

 - l.
 1865: _De doel murra , se altre ne m' i ocit ._
   - non written elision in _se altre_
   - or 6épC?
+- l.
+1884: _Home ki ço set que ja n' avrat prisun_
+  - Apocope on _home_?
+  - Actually, _home_ is subject, and subject-case is supposed to be _hom_!
+So, here, it would be that the wrong form have been written (_home_ instead of _hom_) but the right form is the one needed by the metrics.
+- l.
+1892: _Que mort l' abat seinz altre descunfisun ._
+  - apocope on _descunfisun_?
+    - cannot be a 6épC as _altre_ is adj. of _descunfisun_.
+- l.
+2121: _Or ad li quens endreit sei asez que faire ._
+  - Apocope in _que faire_?
+That would be weird.
+Can also just be ill-formed.
+- l.
+2134: _Ne chevaler , se il ne fust bon vassal ._
+  - non written contraction in _se il_
+- l.
+2158: _Mais Veillantif unt en trente lius nafret_
+  - Apocope on _trente_?
+(Written _.XXX._)
+- l.
+2200: _Encuntre sun piz estreit l' ad embracet ;_
+  - Apocope on _encuntre_?
+- l.
+2228: _Einz que om alast un sul arpent de camp ,_
+  - Non written elision in _que om_
+- l.
+2285: _Tient l' olifan , que unkes perdre ne volt ,_
+  - Non written elision in _que unkes_
+- l.
+2448: _Que li soleilz facet pur lui arester ,_
+  - Maybe apocope on _facet_?
+Or just ill-formed.
+- l.
+2513: _Des douze pers e de la franceise gent_
+  - maybe apocope on _franceise_?
+Or just ill-formed.
+- l.
+2525: _L' empereür li cumandet a guarder ._
+  - Probably a precocious case of _-t_ falling in _cumencet_, allowing for the elision of the posttonic.
+- l.
+2665: _Que il n' alt ad Ais , o Carles soelt plaider ._
+  - Non written contraction in _que il_
+- l.
+2670: _Ki messages soleit faire volenters ._
+  - apocope on _faire_?
+- l.
+2692: _Asez i ad de cele gent paienur ,_
+  - apocope on _cele_?
+  - Should not be an 6épC as break should not fall between a determiner and its name.
+    - The PAM didn't analyzed it as a 6épC, by the way.
+    - Could also be just ill-formed.
+- l.
+2719: _Trestute Espaigne avrat Carles en baillie ._
+  - Apocope on _Carles_?
+- l.
+2839: _Muntet el ceval , vient a sa gent puignant ._
+  - Probably a precocious case of _-t_ falling in _muntet_, allowing for the elision of the posttonic.
+- l.
+2842: _« Venez , paien , car ja s' en fuient ferant ! »_
+  - Precocious apocope (or non-metricification, at least) of _-ent_ in _fuient_?
+- l.
+2961: _E Oliver e l' arcevesque Turpin ._
+  - Apocope (or internal contraction) in _arcevesque_.
+  - Cf. l. l.
+170, 1124, 1243 and 2401.
+- l.
+3009: _Si Arrabiz de venir ne se repentent ,_
+  - One of the final schwas in _ne se_ should be apocopated.
+- l.
+3108: _Cum ad oret , si se drecet en estant ,_
+  - Probably a precocious case of _-t_ falling in _decet_, allowing for the elision of the posttonic.
+- l.
+3119: _Mult gentement li emperere chevalchet ._
+  - Two solutions:
+    - apocope on _emperere_
+    - contraction in _li emperere_
+- l.
+3218: _E l' altre aprés de Micenes as chefs gros ;_
+  - Apocope on _Micenes_?
+- l.
+3330: _Ne més que tant cume l' emperere en ad ,_
+  - Impossible to know if it an apocope on _emperere_ (cf. passim) or a _cum-cume_ variation.
+- l.
+3514: _Ço que estre en deit , ne l' alez demurant . »_
+  - non written elision in _que estre_
+- l.
+3593: _Chrestïentet , e puis te amerai sempres ;_
+  - non written elision in _te amerai_
+- l.
+3607: _Quant Carles oït la seinte voiz de l' angle ,_
+  - apocope in _Carles_?
+  - or deletion of final _-s_ and then regular elision?
+- l.
+3654: _Clers est la lune e les esteiles flambient ._
+  - There is an extra syllable and a lot of final schwas, but which is to be apocopated?
+  - Note the magnificent _clers est_ with no -e for the fém. while CLARUS, -A, -UM should agree in gender.
+- l.
+3702: _Muntet el palais , est venut en la sale ._
+  - Probably a precocious case of _-t_ falling in _muntet_, allowing for the elision of the posttonic.
+- l.
+3740: _Halz est li jurz , mult par est grande la feste ,_
+  - Very interesting:
+  - _grande_ should not be agreed in gender, as GRANDIS cannot produce _grande_; morphological refection happens later, at the end of the middle ages.
+  - The expected _grand_ would produce a regular line
+  - So...
+Can we say there was _grand_ before the copy, and the copist added a precocious _-e_ feminine morpheme and the line became ill-formed?
+- l.
+3745: _« Seignors barons , dist Carlemagnes li reis ,_
+  - Probably apocope on _Carlemagnes_; note that there is a syntactic and prosodic break here.
+- l.
+3826: _Pur ço le juz jo a pendre e a murir_
+  - MAGNFICENT: post-verbal _jo_ is atonic and can fall into the extrametrical position of epic break !!!
+- l.
+3844: _Fait cels guarder tresque li dreiz en serat ._
+  - Apocope in _tresque_?
+That would be rare and weird, and reduce _tresque_ to _tres_ (the non reinforced form).
+- l.
+3904: _Mielz voeill murir que il me seit reprovet . »_
+  - Non written elision in _que il_
+- l.
+3973: _« En ma maisun ad une caitive franche ._
+  - Maybe just ill-formed, if not, apocope on _une_ or _caitive_.

 ## Cases of no-schwa vowel elided